marimo-team/marimo/docs/api/caching.md

 ## Caching variables to disk

 Use `mo.persistent_cache` to cache variables computed in an expensive block of code to disk.
-If marimo detects a cache on disk, the block of code will be skipped and your variables will be loaded into memory, letting you pick up where you left off.
+The next time this block of code is run, if marimo detects a cache hit, the code will be skipped and your variables will be loaded into memory, letting you pick up where you left off.

 ```{eval-rst}
 .. autofunction:: marimo.persistent_cache